bloc97/Anime4K/Preprint.md

 Our algorithm can better recover sharp edges from all the pictures, even compared to waifu2x since it was specially tailored for this purpose.

 However, a big weakness of our algorithm shows when we try to recover small details present in anime style art. waifu2x outperformed our algorithm by a large margin when there is texture detail, however since upscaling art was not our main goal, our results are acceptable.
-Furthermore, since our algorithm is scale-independant, we can apply it after running waifu2x, further enhancing and sharpening the edges.
+Furthermore, since our algorithm is scale-independent, we can apply it after running waifu2x, further enhancing and sharpening the edges.

 Then, as predicted, the bigger the upscaling scale, the harder it is for our algorithm.
 (Also harder for other algorithms) It succesfully sharpens the edges but cannot recover  sharp corners and texture, making the picture look like a pastel painting.
 Some people might like this style, some might not.